 - Many early steering wheels/clutches/cranks were not comfortable or easy to grip and thus required gloves to operate.

-- Gloves needed to be worn at certain venues, so it was helpful to have them stored within the car for availability.
+- Gloves needed to be worn at certain social venues, so it was helpful to have them stored within the car for availability.

 So, if gloves are no longer necessary, why do vehicles still feature glove compartments?